Portsmouth F.C.: 2003–2017: Premier League and decline

 Following Pompey's relegation to League One, the entire professional playing squad left the club.
-The team were given a 10-point deduction in December 2012 for their financial problems.
-On 7 November 2012, it was announced that Michael Appleton had left Portsmouth to become the manager of Blackpool.
+The team were given a 10-point deduction in December 2012 for their financial issues.
 On 9 November 2012, Chanrai halted his attempt to buy the club.
 Six days later, the Pompey Supporters Trust signed a conditional agreement with PFK to buy the club.
-Portsmouth were unable to find a manager on a long-term basis due to their financial state.
-The club went on a record winless run of 23 matches, finally ending on 2 March 2013 as Portsmouth won 2–1 away at Crewe Alexandra.
+The club went on a record winless run of 23 matches during the season.
 On 10 April 2013, a deal with administrators was reached, although the Pompey Supporters' Trust had not yet finalised the purchase.
-Portsmouth were relegated (for the second successive season) to League Two at the end of the season.
+Portsmouth were relegated again at the end of the season, to the fourth tier of English football for the first time in 33 years.
 On 19 April 2013, Portsmouth exited administration when the Pompey Supporters' Trust (PST) deal to buy the club was completed.
-Former caretaker Guy Whittingham was appointed manager on a permanent basis with a one-year contract.
-Portsmouth sold over 10,000 season tickets for the 2013–14 season, a record for any League Two club.